ej1m/IoT-Based-Smart-Cooling-and-Hazard-Detection-System/README.md

-# Autonomous-multipurpose-home-cooling-system
-This is a model of a smart cooling system designed with a DHT11 sensor, MQ-2 gas sensor and HC-SR501 PIR motion sensor.

-Sensors used: HC-SR501 Passive Infrared (PIR) motion sensor, MQ-2 gas sensor, DHT11 (Digital Humidity and Temperature) sensor.
-Actuators used: 12V DC Fan, Liquid Crystal Display (LCD), Light Emitting Diodes (LEDs), Buzzer.
-Power source: AC, 12V DC supply.

-The PIR sensor’s sensitivity ranges up to 20 feet (6 meters) 110 ° x 70 ° detection range.
-When the sensor detects high levels of infrared radiation (a human is within its sensitivity range), it gets triggered.
-The DHT11 sensor starts taking readings.
+# IoT based smart cooling and hazard detecton system
+This project involves the design and implementation of a smart cooling and hazard detection system that integrates environmental monitoring and automated responses for enhanced functionality.

+Sensors Utilized:

+•	HC-SR501 PIR Motion Sensor: Detects motion within a sensitivity range of up to 6 meters and a 110° x 70° field of view.
+It is triggered by infrared radiation, such as the presence of a human within its range.

-The DHT11 sensor measures the ambient temperature and subsequently turns on the DC fan.
+•	DHT11 Temperature and Humidity Sensor: Measures ambient temperature and humidity.
-It prints the measured ambient temperature and fan speed on the LCD.
-The fan speed gradually increases as the ambient temperature increases.

-Assuming the temperature sensor readings go beyond a certain upper limit (could be a fire or gas leakage), a red LED turns on, indicating danger.
-“FIRE” is printed on the LCD.
-The MQ-2 gas sensor detects methane, butane, hydrogen, Liquefied Petroleum Gas (LPG), smoke and carbon monoxide concentrations in the air, with concentrations ranging from 200 – 10,000 ppm.
+•	MQ-2 Gas Sensor: Monitors air quality, detecting gases such as methane, butane, hydrogen, liquefied petroleum gas (LPG), smoke, and carbon monoxide in concentrations ranging from 200 to 10,000 ppm.

-If either of these are detected, the red LED comes on, “GAS LEAKAGE” is printed on the LCD and the buzzer output becomes HIGH, generating a high pitch.
+Actuators Utilized:

+•	12V DC Fan: Adjusts speed based on temperature readings.

+•	Liquid Crystal Display (LCD): Displays temperature, fan speed, and alerts.

+•	Light Emitting Diodes (LEDs): Provides visual indicators for system states.

+•	Buzzer: Generates audible alerts during emergency conditions.

+System Operation:

+When the PIR motion sensor detects a humans’ presence within its range, the DHT11 sensor activates to measure ambient temperature.
+Based on the temperature readings, the DC fan is turned on, and its speed is adjusted proportionally to the temperature increase.
+The ambient temperature and fan speed are displayed on the LCD.

+In scenarios where the temperature exceeds a predefined upper limit, indicating a potential fire or other hazard, a red LED illuminates, and "FIRE" is displayed on the LCD.
+Concurrently, the MQ-2 gas sensor monitors the environment for harmful gases or smoke.
+Upon detecting dangerous levels, the red LED and buzzer activate, while "GAS LEAKAGE" is displayed on the LCD to alert users to the hazard.

+Power Supply: The system is powered by a 12V DC supply and can also utilize AC power.

+This effectively combines environmental monitoring, safety, and automated cooling, making it suitable for applications requiring enhanced safety and comfort.